dssg/growth-curves/README.md

 cd dssg-northshore-bmi/
 ````

-Then you will need to install the python dependencies by running `pip install -r requirements.txt`
+Then you will need to install the python dependencies by running

-## Additional information

-The <a href="https://github.com/dssg/dssg-northshore-bmi/wiki">wiki</a> provides additional information about the problem and our solution.
+`pip install -r requirements.txt`

 ## Contributing to the project